Why is device based licensing and access control important for license compliance?

-In the third of our articles on the factors that can cause problems during a software vendor audit, we look at device based licensing and controlling access.
+In the third of our articles on the factors that can cause problems during a software vendor audit, Certero consider the role of device based licensing and controlling access.

 A device can be anything from a PC, PDA, notebook, thin client, terminal, workstation or any digital electronic device.
 Normally, this isn’t a problem.
 But, if you have implemented a thin client environment such as a Citrix farm or Terminal Services, if not properly managed, it can cause costly license compliance problems.

-Locking down at user level will not make you compliant
+Access Control: Locking down at user level does not ensure compliance

-Many organizations assume that by locking down a software application, such as Microsoft Project, at a user level through group policy or software restriction policies, it will keep you compliant with your license agreement.
+Many organizations assume that by locating down a software application, such as Microsoft Project, at a user level via group or software restriction policies, it will ensure licensing compliance.
 This is not correct.

-As a result, publishing an application to a restricted user group is not an effective approach to license compliance, as these users have the ability to access the application from any device, thus breaching the licensing agreement.
+As a result, publishing an application to a restricted user group is not an effective approach to license compliance.
+This is because these users have the ability to access the application from any device, thus breaching the licensing agreement.